northpolesec/santa/docs/docs/configuration/faa.md

 :::tip

-Signing IDs are specified differently in FAA policies than in binary authorization rules.
-Instead of prefixing the Signing ID with a TeamID or `platform`, you specify these in separate `TeamID` or `PlatformBinary` keys.
+Signing IDs must be scoped to a specific TeamID.
+You can use the same format as binary authorization rules where the SigningID is prefixed with the TeamID (e.g.
+`TeamID:SigningID`.
+For platform binaries, you can use the hard coded string `platform` as the TeamID (e.g. `platform:com.apple.yes`).

 :::